lightrush/framework-laptop-formula/README.md

 ## CHANGELOG
+- Only apply AX210 workaround if it's found on the system.
 - Document `defaults.yaml` usage.
 - Enable graphics acceleration in VMware Workstation Player.
 - Workarounds relevant to Ubuntu 20.04 are only applied on 20.04.
 Applying the formula on 21.04 or above would skip those.
 This has not been tested on non-20.04.